-Trout Lake is famous for having a trophy muskie and walleye fishery and outstanding wilderness aesthetics.
+Trout Lake, north of Minocqua, Wisconsin, is famous for having a trophy muskie and walleye fishery and outstanding wilderness aesthetics.
 Excellent public use facilities are available for recreation.
 The muskie population and a unique strain of inland lake trout are protected by special size regulations.
 During the winter, ice anglers often target cisco and whitefish.

 Trout Lake is a demanding challenge and warrants your consideration of hiring a guide.
 Most of the lake is deeper than 20 feet.
 Depthfinders are a must to pick out the dozens of underwater islands, small humps, rock bars and drop-off edges that can be found.
 Exercise caution in navigation as reefs are present, especially on the “south lake”.